Xiaomi Redmi Watch 4

 Bottom Line

-Choose the Redmi Watch 4 for its bright display, polished feel, and long battery life.
-Skip it if you want accurate fitness data, richer apps, or tap-to-pay.
+Choose the Redmi Watch 4 for a low-cost, good-looking watch with a big bright screen, long battery life and basic fitness tools.
+Skip it if you need accurate heart-rate data, rich apps, payments or premium smartwatch features.

 Best for